 In the app, you can choose meals based on Dietary Preference (Gluten-Free, Paleo, Allergy, etc.), Cooking Method (Instant Pot, Slow Cooker, Grill, etc.), and Protein Choice.
 They even have a plan for when you get your Zaycon Fresh order.
 There are so many recipe choices, it would be impossible not to find something for every family.
 There are even Vegetarian and Seafood options.

 When you do a freezer meal session, you do the work all at once … and then you have a freezer stocked with a bunch of meals in a fraction of the time and the work is finished!
 Then, all you have to do is cook your meal and it’s ready to eat.
 Shoot!
 Someone else in the house can even cook it if you’re too busy or out for the evening.

 Click on this ad for a free Freezer Meal Plan and Workshop.

 A Family Freezer Meal Prepping Session

 My family took an afternoon and in about 2 ½ hours we prepared 20 freezer meals (This is a double session).
 We decided to customize an All Pork Plan and an All Chicken Plan.
-That week, the chicken breast was on sale for $1.69 per pound and pork was $.99 per pound.
+That week, the chicken breast was on sale and pork was too.